in2code-de/femanager/Documentation/Installation/Index.rst

 				# Number of allowed images to upload
 				uploadFileExtension = jpeg, jpg, gif, png, bmp

+				# Width of the rendered image in FE
+				renderImageWidth = 250
 			}

 			# Don't touch this - this is needed to let the plugin know if the main typoscript is included - otherwise an errormessage will be shown in the frontend